RuijerdSuperdia/amfoss_Tasks/README.md

 ## INTROSPECTION
 ### WHY MUST YOU CHOOSE ME?
-I'm decent at coding and a have a grasp on basic topics.
+I'm decent at coding and have a grasp on basic the topics.
 I also can contribute to the development of the group and as the saying goes it is always better to have 2 minds than 1 on a task.
 ### WHAT'S YOUR PLAN FOR THE NEXT 6 MONTHS?
-I have a lot to work on.
-Once I started doing the tasks I came to know how ignorant I was.
-But I am sure that is will be able to bridge that learning gap in no time.
+I have a lot to work to do.
+Once I started doing the tasks I came to know the amount of knowledge I was lacking.
+But I am sure that I will be able to bridge that learning gap in no time.
 ### HOW WOULD YOU CONTRIBUTE BACK TO THE CLUB?
 I will do my maximum and to the best of my abilities to aid and help the club and its members with anything.
 Even if it is just helping with some event or doing a project, I am ready to go all out for any task.
 ### DO YOU HAVE ANY FEEDBACK ON THE SELECTION PROCESS?
 For someone who only knows python, that to basic programming I found may of the task very tough.
-But after some intense research and study I managed to do some of the tasks.
+But after some intense research and study, I managed to do some of the tasks.
 It was an eye opener for me since I was able to learn may new topics like API's, websrcapping, HTML, CSS and many more.<b>
 Overall the task had a very high standard.

 **Tasks List**|**Description**|**Status**